Efficient Multi-Agent System Training with Data Influence-Oriented Tree Search: Evaluation Results

-\textbf{Distribution Analysis} To provide an in-depth analysis of the advantages of using the influence score for data selection, we visualize the distributions of Q-values and influence scores on the HotpotQA, TrivalQA, ARC-C, and MMLU datasets in Figure~\ref{fig:distribution_analysis}, highlighting the distribution of the top 30\% data points selected by our methods with $\gamma=1$.
-The visualization results of other datasets can be found in Figure~\ref{fig:scaling} and Figure~\ref{fig:distribution_analysis_appendix}.
-From the figures, we observe that: (1) There are discrepancies between the influence score and Q-value, which reveals that Q value is not perfectly aligned with training needs.
+\textbf{Distribution Analysis} To provide an in-depth analysis of the advantages of using the influence score for data selection, we visualize the distributions of Q-values and influence scores in Figure~\ref{fig:scaling} (a) and Figure~\ref{fig:distribution_analysis_appendix}, highlighting the distribution of the top 30\% data points selected by our methods with $\gamma=1$.
+From the figures, we observe that: (1) There are discrepancies between the influence score and Q-value, which reveals that the Q-value is not perfectly aligned with training needs.
 This highlights the importance of integrating the influence score into the MCTS process and data selection process.
 (2) The data selected by our methods exhibit high influence scores and Q-values, indicating that DITS is capable of selecting high-quality data.